 Trucks are a crucial part of the oil supply chain, particularly for short-haul transportation.
 They provide flexibility, allowing crude oil and refined products like jet fuel, heating oil, and liquefied natural gas to reach locations where pipelines and rail are unavailable.
 Trucks are also commonly used as an intermediary, transporting oil to loading facilities for tankers, barges, or rail cars.

-Advantages of Truck Transport
+Advantages of Truck Transportation:

 - Can access remote locations where rail or pipelines are unavailable.